-Wake County's Child Support Enforcement Program partners with custodial parents, caretakers, and non-custodial parents to ensure that families obtain both financial and medical support for children.
+Wake County's Child Support Program partners with a total of 60,193 participants (custodial parents, caretakers, and non-custodial parents) to make sure that families obtain both financial and medical support for children.
 Through the location of parents, establishment of paternity and support obligations, and the enforcement of these obligations the Program promotes family self-sufficiency and child well-being.
-The Program strives to accomplish the goal of economic self-sufficiency for families by consistently collecting millions of dollars for the benefit of the children.
+The Wake County Child Support Office strives to accomplish the goal of economic self-sufficiency for families by consistently collecting millions of dollars for the benefit of the children we serve.

 The Wake County Child Support Office provides services to 21,373 cases, of which 18,345 of these cases have orders requiring monitoring, enforcement, and modification via administrative and/or judicial processes.
 The Office has also supported families by providing access and referrals to education and resources regarding custody, visitation and mediation programs, in addition to developing partnerships with programs and organizations that support responsible fatherhood.
 The Program's commitment to ensuring the success of our participants, has led us to: work in cooperation with the National Fatherhood Initiative; partner with Re-Entry Initiatives; Fathers Forever; the Triangle Family Resource Center; Steps 2 Success; the NC Works employment programs; and other community initiatives supporting children and families.